MASACR99/Sudoku-Generator-Solver/README.md

 # Sudoku-Generator-Solver-
-A sudoku generator/solver created in java, it needs some work on the user interface (I'm planning on opening a window and make it all visible and interactable).
-Right now it works pretty good, any improvments/comments are apreciated
+A sudoku generator/solver created in java, it generates solvable sudokus and has the ability to solve those and other sudokus.

+Changes:
+1- Improved code efficiency and clearness
+2- Made a UI window so it's easier to interact
+3- Repaired glitches and errors